NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 -------------------------

-The output for the condensate species has a similar structure than the one for the gas phase discussed above.
+The output for the condensate species has a similar structure to the one for the gas phase discussed above.
 The first two columns again refer to the pressures and temperatures.
 The subsequent columns for the various elements contain the corresponding degrees of condensation.